 The view from his spacious office on the eighth floor of city hall has a clear view of Partridge Island, a National Historic Site at the mouth of the harbour.
 The former quarantine station processed tens of thousands of immigrants who began new lives here.
 Saint John being Saint John, it’s often obscured by fog, but fog “is only a problem if you get off course,” Darling says, extracting a well-worn, heavily annotated copy of council’s priorities from his suit pocket.
 “This is our course.
 This is our radar.”

 As part of the population growth plank in its plan, the city is working with the Human Development Council on a Local Immigration Partnership to better plan around the needs of newcomers.
 Saint John has also earmarked funds for a population-growth position at city hall.

-Alex LeBlanc, head of the New Brunswick Multicultural Council, says last year’s rallying around the Syrian newcomers has created a settlement sector that’s better coordinated than ever, with improved links between education; social, health and economic development; and more contact between organizations.
-His organization has co-launched a social innovation lab to increase immigrant retention.
+Alex LeBlanc, head of the New Brunswick Multicultural Council, says last year’s rallying around the Syrian newcomers has created a settlement sector that’s better coordinated than ever, with improved links between education; different organizations, and social, health, and economic development.
+His group has co-launched a social innovation lab to increase immigrant retention.

 He is, however, concerned that the discourse around refugees in Canada is shifting to, “We’ve done our part…it seems like right now we’re trying to figure out how humanitarian we can afford be.”

 he generic rooms could be anywhere.
 Blank walls, bare light fixtures, no furniture besides second-hand desks and chairs.

 In a vacant public housing unit, Crescent Valley’s Syrian community has created a school where its children come, Saturday and Sunday mornings, to learn to read and write in Arabic, and study the Qur’an.
 Every weekend, 30 to 50 children attend.